 When is my SIP 593 due?

 SIP 593s supervised by the Psychology department follow the same deadlines as Psychology SIPs.
-One unit summer SIPs will be due (printed and bound in a SIP binder) Friday of Week 1 of Fall term.
+One unit summer SIPs will be due Friday of Week 1 of Fall term.
 A draft will typically be due to the SIP ccoordinator for feedback 2-3 weeks before that.
 Please ask your SIP coordinator if you are not sure.

 Is there funding available to support my SIP 593 project?

 The Psychology department does not have funding to support SIP 593 projects.
 Depending on the project, there may be funding opportunities through other departments or centers on campus, such as ARCUS or the CCPD.
-Note that some students use a paid internship or job as the basis for an SIP 593.
+Some projects may be eligible for one or more institutional grants.
+Note that some students use a paid internship as the basis for an SIP 593.

 Do I have to present my SIP 593 publicly?